Introduction: Why These Tools Matter...

 Cons:

-• Limited built-in features: Lacks advanced training capabilities; focused solely on inference.
+• Limited built-in tools for training; focused solely on inference.

 2. OpenCV

-OpenCV, or Open Source Computer Vision Library, is a comprehensive toolkit for real-time computer vision and image processing.
-Originating from Intel in 1999, it includes over 2,500 optimized algorithms for tasks like face detection, object tracking, and video analysis, with bindings for Python, Java, and more.
+OpenCV, or Open Source Computer Vision Library, is a robust tool for real-time computer vision and image processing.
+It offers over 2,500 optimized algorithms for tasks like face detection, object tracking, and video analysis, with bindings for multiple languages.

 Pros: